nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_patient_demographics.md

 ## Patient Demographics Section Content##
 The Patient Demographics section contains information about the patient.
-Elements should be formatted as subheadings in any html sent:
+Elements should be formatted as subheadings in any HTML sent:

 <table style="width:100%;max-width: 100%;">
 	<thead>